Oberdan Cattani: Biography

 On April 24, 1955, Oberdan was honored in São Carlos by the "Association of Sports Chroniclers of São Carlos", with a cup.

 Style of play

 Oberdan was described by opponents as an agile goalkeeper with great physical strength.
 A hallmark of Oberdan was that he could hold the ball with just one hand.

 Death

-Oberdan passed away on June 20, 2014 at the age of 95.
+Oberdan died on June 20, 2014, at the age of 95.
 The cause of death was cardiac complications caused by pneumonia.